SGDFuse: SAM-Guided Diffusion Model for High-Fidelity Infrared and Visible Image Fusion: Methodology

-The core of our paradigm is the Deep Coupling of semantic understanding and image generation, rather than treating them as isolated steps.
-We leverage high-quality semantic masks from SAM as strong conditional priors to guide the iterative denoising of a conditional diffusion model.
-This endows the generation process with Precise Semantic Directivity, enabling the model to intelligently preserve thermal targets while reconstructing texture details based on semantic importance.
+The core of our Methodological Framework is the Deep Coupling of semantic understanding and image generation, rather than treating them as isolated steps.
+Achieving this, however, required solving two fundamental design challenges, which in turn form our core methodological innovations.
+First, we must resolve the inherent "task conflict" between low-level fusion and high-level generation.
+A naive end-to-end model struggles to simultaneously learn both.
+Therefore, our first core design choice is a deliberate two-stage architecture.
+Stage I is dedicated to generating a robust structural prior ($F_1$), which significantly simplifies the learning task for Stage II by allowing it to focus only on high-fidelity, semantic-aware refinement.
+Second, we must move beyond simplistic conditioning to achieve deep semantic guidance.
+Our second core design choice is a holistic, "Input-Process-Output" guidance system .
+We establish an explicit spatial prior at the Input (via concatenation), but this is merely the first step of our complete guidance loop. we use SAM masks as an explicit spatial prior at the Input, which is then deeply modeled by the denoising network (Process), and rigorously enforced at the Output by our novel Mask-Guided Loss ($L_{stage2}$).
+This complete system, comprising the decoupled architecture and the closed-loop guidance, is the "Deep Coupling" we seek.
+It endows the generation process with Precise Semantic Directivity, enabling the model to intelligently preserve thermal targets while reconstructing texture details based on semantic importance.
 Ultimately, SGDFuse unifies the contradictory objectives of semantic integrity and visual quality, producing fused images that are both visually compelling and highly effective for downstream tasks.